jparkerweb/queue-tha-llama/README.md

 - ### Download and Run an LLM via Llama.cpp
   Skip this if using a cloud API (`.env` variable `LLM_SERVER_API="cloud"`)

-  - Download the lastest version of `llama.cpp` from https://github.com/ggerganov/llama.cpp or run the downloader PowerShell Script here:
+  - Download the latest version of `llama.cpp` from https://github.com/ggerganov/llama.cpp or run the downloader PowerShell Script here:
     `./tools/download-latest-llama.ps1`
-  - Download a model (GGUF architecture) and save to your computer (note the path as it will be required when runing your LLM Server)
+  - Download a model (GGUF architecture) and save to your computer (note the path as it will be required when running your LLM Server)
     ⇢ Reccomended 7B models to try:
       - [Llama-3-8B-Instruct-GGUF](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/blob/main/Meta-Llama-3-8B-Instruct.Q4_K_M.gguf)
       - [NeuralBeagle14-7B-GGUF](https://huggingface.co/TheBloke/NeuralBeagle14-7B-GGUF/blob/main/neuralbeagle14-7b.Q4_K_M.gguf)